 Working with elderly individuals and their families is extremely important as often both parties need time to adjust to new challenges and problems that come with aging.
 Geriatric care managers can assist with coping mechanisms, problem-solving, and conflict resolution.
 This can come into play largely when families attempt to sort out long-distance and in-home care solutions.
 Many home care agencies throughout the New York City metro area have trustworthy, long-lasting relationships between care managers and families as a result of working together for many years.

 Geriatric care managers have mastered local resources within the areas they are located.
 Having access to these resources helps family and friends know which services are available for their loved ones.
 These services can range from hospitals, doctor’s offices, home care agencies, physical therapists, and even local community centers.

 Geriatric care management often relies on managers advocating for their loved ones.

-This involves making sure that the wants and needs of the client are fulfilled while also address issues such as safety, etc. Care managers often may need to advocate in the medical and political industry.
-Without the rights of the elderly being advocated for, many of the advances we see in home-care and geriatric management today may not have been possible.
+This involves making sure that the wants and needs of the client are fulfilled while also addressing issues such as safety, etc. Care managers often may need to advocate in the medical and political industry.
+Without the rights of the elderly being advocated for, many of the advances we see in-home care and geriatric management today may not have been possible.

 Finally, the last focus area is crisis intervention.

-In New York and New Jersey, finding the right geriatric care management team or geriatric care manager is important to ensure both individual and family needs are being met.
-We encourage those interested in learning more about geriatric care management to seek out resources both in the local community and online.
-There are also many resources within hospitals, doctor’s offices, and within the health community dedicated to geriatric care management and to help you decide whether this is the right fit for your family.
+In New York and New Jersey, finding the right geriatric care management team or care manager is important to ensure individual, and family needs are met.
+We encourage those interested in learning more about our geriatric care managers to seek out resources both in the local community and online.
+There are also many resources within hospitals, doctor’s offices, and the health community dedicated to geriatric care management to help you decide whether this is the right fit for your family.